 This article discusses the 5 most common myths about royalty free music that are floating about online.

-Just a recap – what is royalty free music?
+What is royalty free music?

 Royalty free music is one of the easiest and simplest forms of music licences.